Skip to main content

 Recent Chapter 9 filings

 Puerto Rico exited bankruptcy for the Commonwealth’s general obligation debt in March 2022.
-The Puerto Rico Electric Authority remains in bankruptcy, but may be able to exit by mid-2023 based on the current schedule.
+The Puerto Rico Electric Authority remains in bankruptcy.

-Only three cities have filed for bankruptcy protection since Detroit’s historic case in 2013.
-Most recently, in May 2020, the city of Fairfield, Alabama, filed for Chapter 9 after years of financial challenges.
+Only four cities have filed for bankruptcy protection since Detroit’s historic case in 2013.
+Most recently, in November 2022, the City of Chester in Pennsylvania filed for Chapter 9 after decades of financial distress.
+The City of Fairfield, Alabama, filed in 2020.
 In 2019, Perla, Arkansas, filed for Chapter 9 bankruptcy following a lawsuit for unpaid water services.
 Hillview, Kentucky, filed for bankruptcy in 2015, citing an inability to pay a large legal judgment.
 The case was dismissed after the city reached a settlement with its creditor.

 Contrary to popular belief, municipal bankruptcies do not tend to stem from increases in spending.
-Moreover, the number of cities, towns or counties that have filed under Chapter 9 is small, since most municipal bankruptcy cases have come from hospitals, utilities and special purpose districts.
+Moreover, the number of cities, towns or counties that have filed under Chapter 9 is small, and most municipal bankruptcy cases have come from hospitals, utilities, and special purpose districts.

 Background on Chapter 9

 Chapter 9 is the section of U.S. bankruptcy code that allows municipalities to restructure their obligations.
-Under Chapter 9, the court provides protection from creditors in order to give municipalities time to file a plan of reorganization.
+Under Chapter 9, the court provides protection from creditors to give municipalities time to file a plan of reorganization.
 The plan may allow some debts to be reduced or restructured so that the municipality can continue to function.
-The bankruptcy court has the ability to approve the plan and require creditors to comply with its terms.
+The bankruptcy court can approve the plan and require creditors to comply with its terms.

 Originally enacted in 1934 during the Great Depression, the U.S. Supreme Court upheld the code in 1938.